tmwagency/labs-blog/_code/TMW-php-coding-standards.md

 ```

 ### <a name="code-commenting"> </a>Code Commenting
 It's best practice if code is sufficiently commented to aid future developers who may have to pick it up.
-At the very least, all functions and class methods should be commented in the [&lt;http://phpdoc.org/docs/latest/glossary.html#term-docblocks&gt;, DocBlock] format, and should contain a brief description about that function, and details on the inputs and outputs.
+At the very least, all functions and class methods should be commented in the [DocBlock](http://phpdoc.org/docs/latest/glossary.html#term-docblocks) format, and should contain a brief description about that function, and details on the inputs and outputs.
 A decent IDE should be able to automatically supply a lot of these details for you when you open the DocBlock with `/**` and hit enter.

 Below is an example: